Cornell-MAE-UG/fa25-portfolio-msv36-eng/_pages/cv.md

 ---

 #### Objective
-Aspiring engineering student with a strong foundation in....
+Aspiring engineering student with a strong foundation in mechanical engineering and management.
 Passionate about ... and eager to apply my knowledge in real-world applications.

 ---

 #### Education
 - **Cornell University**
   *Bachelor of Science in Mechanical and Aerospace Engineering*
-  GPA: 3.8/4.0 | Graduation: May, 2027
+  GPA: 3.27/4.0 | Graduation: May, 2027

 - **Tampa Preparatory School**
   *High School Diploma*